deepakmits/DeepRLND/p2_continuous-control/Report.md

 ### Improvements -
 With more hyperparameters tuning and some network architecture changes, number of episodes required can be reduced.<br>
-Try solving the task using PPO and compare how both algorithms perform.
+Tryng the task using PPO and compare how both algorithms perform.